shubhkohli28/Lunar-Lander/README.md

 The entire pipeline is implemented from scratch in **PyTorch**, following best practices for stability, reproducibility, and clean engineering suitable for research and production-grade portfolios.

+The implementation is provided as a well-documented Jupyter Notebook for clarity and ease of reproducibility.

 ---

 ## Problem Description